 Kathy

-Kathy comes to Window Works Studio from Charlotte after enjoying a rewarding 30 year career in Interior Design and custom window treatments.
+Kathy comes to Window Works Studio from Charlotte after enjoying a rewarding 30 year career in Interior Design and Custom Window Treatment fabrication.
 She and her husband retired to Winston Salem to be closer to their children and grandchildren, but it wasn’t long before she found herself drawn back to the design and fabrication process.
 As a retired IDS Professional she is committed to harmonizing each client’s needs, dreams and budget to reflect their distinctive style.
-“It is an honor to be working alongside the talented, dedicated team at Window Works Studio/Sew 4U”
+“It is an honor to be working alongside the talented, dedicated team at Window Works Studio”

 When not spending time with her grandchildren Kathy enjoys visiting with family and friends, reading and culinary exploration with her daughter.